neutron37/susudoio/README.md

                   if missing, will be asked for interactively.

 --target-user   The target user
                   defaults to the current user.
-Has no effect unless you're using the included bash convenience functions.
+                  No effect unless you're using the included bash convenience functions.

 --help          Display this help.
 ```